 He told me he wanted to live out his sadomasochistic fantasies.
 At first it was quite vanilla, as I lay there staring blankly at the ceiling.
 Then things got serious.

-He started pounding me harder and faster.
 I could feel the strength ebbing out of me as he inflicted injury and pain.
 At first I tried to tolerate it, then politely asked him to stop.

 I was left shaken and mortified at the encounter.

 Frank came through on Friday evening of that same week.
 He would talk about his cases at a law firm; he wouldn’t say which one, but provided enough details for me to believe it was his real job.
 I guess this was his way of venting.